Indicators

 Figure 3.3: Anglicare Tasmania’s Rental Affordability Snapshot for March 2025 found that only 13 advertised rental properties which were affordable and appropriate for single people receiving Youth Allowance, JobSeeker Payment, Disability Support Pension or Parenting Payment Single or a couple with both receiving JobSeeker Payment.

 On 1 July 2024, Homes Tasmania set larger targets of 400 homes for PRIS and 150 homes for Rapid Rehousing by 30 June 2026.
 However, since these targets were set, the number of homes in both programs has actually decreased.
-At April 2025, there were 214 homes in PRIS and 44 homes in Rapid Rehousing, with gaps of 47% and 71% of the targets, respectively.
+In June 2025, there were 202 homes in PRIS (51% of the target) and 44 homes in Rapid Rehousing (29% of the target).

 The crisis in rental affordability is not unique to Tasmania — it is a nationwide phenomenon which is complicated by three levels of government being involved in housing policy.
 That said, Tasmania has experienced a particularly severe reduction in rental affordability since 2020, compounded by having lower median household incomes than nationally.
 See: SGS Rental Affordability Index 2024.